 Sleep sacks are great in the early newborn days, but when is it safe to transition your little one to a blanket?

 When the American Academy of Pediatrics (AAP) released safety guidelines for infants that included keeping blankets out of the crib, parents wondered how they would keep their babies safe and warm.
-Thankfully, some brilliant soul thought to create wearable blankets that do both!
+Thankfully, some brilliant soul thought to create wearable blankets!

 There’s no doubt this invention has made every parent’s life a little easier, but there comes a time when you may find yourself wondering when to stop using a sleep sack.
 Keep reading to find out!

 When Should You Start Using Sleep Sacks for a Baby?

 New parents quickly release that newborns spend the majority of the day sleeping (oh how we wish this were the case at night too).
 It’s important to keep their tiny bodies warm, but loose blankets increase the risk of sudden infant death syndrome (SIDS).

 Many parents choose to swaddle during the early newborn phase when the startle reflex can easily wake a sleeping babe.
 Once babies start learning to roll over, they should transition to a wearable blanket with their arms free.
 Swaddling is better for infants that cannot yet roll, while a sleep sack can be used for little ones from birth through toddlerhood.

 View Our Full Comparison: Sleep Sack vs. Swaddle Blanket

 If swaddling your little Houdini requires a YouTube tutorial and a ton of patience, have no fear!
 Sleep sacks are designed to be so user friendly that you can navigate them in your sleep (I speak from personal experience here).
 They look like tiny sleeping bags with armholes and come in many materials and sizes.